AaltoSciComp/scicomp-docs/triton/tut/intro.rst

    Triton is a literal Ship of Theseus.
-Over the ~10 years it has existed, every part has been upgraded and replaced, except possibly some random cables.
+Over the ~10 years it has existed, every part has been upgraded and replaced, except possibly some random cables and other small parts.
 Yet, it is still Triton.
    Most clusters are recycled after a certain lifetime and replaced with a new one.

 On an international scale of universities, the power of Triton is relatively high and it has a very diverse range of uses, though `CSC